janthmueller/swizzle/README.md

 ### Sequential matching
 Attributes are matched from left to right, starting with the longest substring match.
-This behavior can be controlled by the `seperator` argument in the swizzle decorator.
+This behavior can be controlled by the `sep` argument in the swizzle decorator.
 ```python
 import swizzle